South Central Climate Adaptation Science Center

 Dr. Renee McPherson is the University Director of the South Central CASC and an Associate Professor of Geography and Environmental Sustainability at the University of Oklahoma.
 Dr. McPherson’s background includes two B.S. degrees: Meteorology and Mathematics, as well as both M.S. and Ph.D. in Meteorology.
 Her research includes the societal and ecological impacts of climate variability and change, regional and applied climatology, mesoscale meteorology, land-air-vegetation interactions, surface observing systems, and applied meteorology.
 Prior to overseeing consortium-related activities at the South Central CASC, she was the State Climatologist of Oklahoma and Acting Director of the Oklahoma Climatological Survey.
 Before the degrees and outstanding contributions in her field, Dr. McPherson’s interest in meteorology was sparked after taking an introductory weather course as a sophomore in college.
 From there, it changed her entire career path.
 Outside of the world of weather and climatology, Dr. McPherson is a proud co-owner of the Green Bay Packers (Go Pack Go!) and received the honor of throwing out the first pitch of a Milwaukee Brewer game on her 16thbirthday.

-Emma Kuster is the Program Coordinator for the South Central CASC.
+Emma Kuster is the University Assistant Director for the South Central CASC.
 Emma received her undergraduate degree in Meteorology and M.A. in Geography from the University of Oklahoma.
 Her role as Program Coordinator includes being the point of contact between stakeholders and researchers, working with stakeholders on climate adaptation, assisting the University Director and event planning for the center.
 Emma’s passion for the climate science began as an undergraduate in Meteorology, ignited with the desire to make a difference in the world.
 This drive has led to her interests in climate adaptation, the impacts of climate change and climate education to both the public and decision makers.
 She works toward ensuring future generations grow up seeing the same planet she does.
 Outside of work, Emma can be found at the archery range, hiking, fishing, photographing wildlife or enjoying a pleasant ride on horseback.

 USGS Acting Director